App version: 0.1.0

 • They tell you to pay via money order or wire transfer: It can be difficult to track and recoup money transferred over a wire or with a money order, which make these preferred payment methods for illegitimate lenders.

 • They tell you to pay an individual: Trustworthy lenders will not ask you to pay an individual person.
-You should be making payments to the lending institution; even in the case of P2P loans, the payments are done through the lending network provider.
+You should be making payments to the lending institution.
+Even in the case of P2P loans, the payments are done through the lending network provider.

-Applying for an Online Business Loan
+How To Apply for an Online Business Loan

 • Personal and business credit ratings